karlseguin/liquid/readme.md

 - map

-The following tags are missing (all):
+The following tags are missing:

 - case
 - cycle